django-beam/django-beam/docs/usage.rst

 - ``form_class``: The form class used for handling form submissions in the view.
 - ``link_layout``: A list of facets that will be linked from within the user interface, see :ref:`Links between views`.

-For a complete list of attributes, see the documentation for the respective viewset mixins.
+..
+TODO For a complete list of attributes, see the documentation for the respective viewset mixins.

 .. _Layouts for fields: